akroshko/emacs-otdb/README.md

   working or travelling

 - more complete agenda integration with better testing

-- ability to generate a complete list of ingredients/items from nested recipes/gear collections (including optional, consumable, and checked)

 - give a range of values when optional ingredients are included or excluded